romnegrillo/romnegrillo/README.md

 <img align="right" height="30%" width="30%" alt=""
     src="https://raw.githubusercontent.com/romnegrillo/romnegrillo/master/gifs/sharingan.gif" />

-I'm still an undergraduate student working as a Software Engineer.
-Haven't finished my college yet since I started working as freelance software/hardware developer because of our financial situation back in 2017.
+I'm an undergraduate student working as a Software Engineer.
+Haven't finished my college yet since I started working as freelance software/hardware developer because of our bad financial situation back in 2017.
 As of now I'm focused on my career and continuously improving my skills even without a degree.
-I'm interested in software development, specifically in the field of web development, automation and machine learning.
-I spend time studying about finance, trading and investing in the financial market as well.
+I'm interested in software development, specifically in the field of web development, automation, and machine learning.
+I spend time studying about finance, trading, and investing in the financial market as well.

-Proficient in using Python and C++ for creating full-featured web , desktop, embedded and IT automation applications.
+Proficient in using Python and C++ for creating full-featured web, desktop, embedded and IT automation applications.
 Has an attention to detail in programming to ensure high quality code that is readable, easier to maintain, and scalable.
-Enjoys free time studying machine learning, specifically computer vision, to give computers human-like eyesight.
+Enjoys free time studying machine learning, specifically computer vision, since I'm fascinated by its technology.

-Most of my works are private and not included in my GitHub.
+Most of my works are private in GitHub.

 #